Soundproofing and Noise Control Frequently Asked Questions

 Why do I care about noise at my property line?

 Noise is measured at your lot line.
-The neighbor’s home may be 400 feet from the lot line but codes state that you cannot send noise off your property.
+The neighbor’s home is maybe 400 feet from the lot line but codes state that you cannot send noise off your property.
 Communities may or may not have a noise ordinance for you to follow.
 If they do not have an existing ordinance you can be assured they will write one directed at you.